 - Ectopic pregnancy: pregnancy development in the fallopian tubes instead of the womb.
 This would not result in an ongoing pregnancy.

-- There is currently no strong evidence to suggest that babies conceived through PGT are at any greater risk of abnormality than babies conceived through other forms of assisted reproduction.
+- There is currently no strong evidence to suggest that babies conceived through PGT are at any greater risk of congenital conditions than babies conceived through other forms of assisted reproduction.

 Several studies have concluded that there do not appear to be any major side-effects to the PGT treatment.
 However, there is evidence that babies conceived through IVF are more likely to: